 What is Resveratrol

-Resveratrol is what is known as a polyphenol that is found naturally in many different plants, some of the highest concentrations found in Grapes (grape skin), grape juice, peanuts, cocoa, berries, cranberries and Japanese Knotweed [ 2 ].
+Resveratrol is known as a polyphenol found naturally in many different plants, with some of the highest concentrations found in Grapes (grape skin), grape juice, peanuts, cocoa, berries, cranberries, and Japanese Knotweed [ 2 ].

-Polyphenols in general are antioxidant like compounds, and while it can be obtained naturally in your diet from the above sources the average adult consumes up to 8mg per day [ 3 ], longevity researchers and experts that believe resveratrol has benefits to human longevity believe this amount is inadequate, therefore they recommend boosting daily intake by supplementation, which I will outline later in this guide.
+Polyphenols, in general, are antioxidant-like compounds, and while they can be obtained naturally in your diet from the above sources, the average adult consumes up to 8mg per day [ 3 ]; some longevity researchers and experts believe this amount is inadequate, and recommend boosting daily intake by supplementation, which I will outline later in this guide.

 Benefits of Resveratrol for Longevity

-The of potential benefits of resveratrol on human health and longevity is long, with many of these potential benefits coming from its antioxidant effects on the human body, in addition it being SIRT 1 activator (one of the longevity parthways).
+The potential benefits of Resveratrol on human health and longevity are extended, with many of these potential benefits coming from its antioxidant effects on the human body, in addition to it being a SIRT 1 activator (one of the longevity pathways).

 Some of its potential benefits to health span include: